insulineru/ai-commit/README.md

 7. AI-Commit will analyze your changes and generate a commit message
 8. Approve the commit message and AI-Commit will create the commit for you ✅

+## Gemini Note

+We're using https://openrouter.ai/ and the model `google/gemini-2.0-flash-lite-preview-02-05:free` for Gemini, it support many models also free model, you can create account and try your own key without paying anything.

 ## Using local model (ollama)

 You can also use the local model for free with Ollama.